JetBrains/kotlin-web-site/docs/reference/js-reflection.md

 # JavaScript Reflection

-In Kotlin compiled to JavaScript, there's a new property available on any object called `jsClass` which returns `JsClass`. `JsClass` currently can do nothing more than providing a (non-qualified) name of the class.
+In Kotlin compiled to JavaScript, there's a property available on any object called `jsClass` which returns a `JsClass` instance. `JsClass` currently can do nothing more than providing a (non-qualified) name of the class.
 However, the `JsClass` instance itself is a reference to the constructor function.
 This can be used to interoperate with JS functions that expect a reference to a constructor.